Inviscid Water-Waves and interface modeling: Singular integrals representation at fixed time

-For the dipole formulation, we need to write $\mb u$ as a gradient, which is possible only by subtracting the curl and the circulation parts.
+In the case of the dipole formulation, we need to write $\mb u$ as a gradient, which is possible only by subtracting the curl and the circulation parts.
 Of course, we could take advantage of the fact $\mb u - \nabla^\perp \Psi[\omega]-\frac{\gamma}L e_{1}$ is curl free with zero circulation, and can thus be written as a gradient in $\cal D_{F}\,$.
 Nevertheless this approach introduces additional difficulties.

 For example, if we take into account the density of air, it will be crucial to properly define the air velocity field.
 However, for the single-fluid water-waves equations (in which the density of air is neglected), we are left with several possible choices, in particular stationary vector-fields could be used, thus simplifying the computation below.
 To underline where the properties of the vector fields are important, we stay general for now and we will introduce constraints as they become necessary.